-- Adjustable-rate mortgages: Rates on many ARMs are tied to the COFI index.
-This rate is a monthly index reflecting the weighted-average interest rate paid by 11th Federal Home Loan Bank District financial institutions for savings and checking accounts.
-Because the Fed’s rate decisions serve as a basis for savings instruments, raising or lowering the fed funds rate causes the COFI rate to go up or down, meaning ARM rates will go up or down as well, depending on when the loan resets its rate.
+- ARMs: Rates on many ARMs now are tied to the Secured Overnight Financing Rate, or SOFR, which has replaced the London Interbank Offered Rate, or LIBOR.
+Because the Fed’s rate decisions serve as a basis for savings instruments, raising or lowering the fed funds rate can cause SOFR to go up or down, meaning ARM rates will go up or down as well, depending on when the loan resets its rate.

-What ARM borrowers should know about the Fed
+What ARM mortgage borrowers should know about the Fed

 There are three types of rate caps:

 - Initial adjustment cap: This is the maximum interest rate on an ARM, if the rate rises, after the fixed-rate period ends.
 Usually, 5 percentage points is the maximum amount.